wp-plugins/nomorecaptchas/readme.txt

 == Upgrade Notice ==

-= 1.0 =
+= NMC Pro =
-Upgrade at http://www.nomorecaptchas.com to get more analytics and see more detailed network activity.
+Upgrade at http://www.nomorecaptchas.com to get increased protection and better analytics on your network activity.